padel

 2 April 2026

 Padel is the fastest-growing sport in London right now, and it's genuinely beginner-friendly.
-Unlike tennis, the smaller court and the glass walls (which keep the ball in play) mean rallies happen immediately — your first session feels like a real game, not a frustrating exercise in chasing mis-hits.
+Unlike tennis, the smaller court and glass walls (which keep the ball in play) mean rallies happen immediately.
+This guide covers everything you need to go from zero to your first booking.

 What is padel?